 Dolphinaris, located in Scottsdale, Arizona, is a NEW Swim-With-Dolphins Facility, and we don’t need dolphins in the desert

-Dolphin Project, together with passionate local grassroots activists, has launched a billboard campaign in Scottsdale area malls to raise public awareness about captivity and Dolphinaris.
+Dolphin Project, together with passionate local grassroots activists, has launched a billboard campaign in three Scottsdale area malls to raise public awareness about captivity and Dolphinaris.
 The billboards are on display for three months.

 “It is the local grassroots efforts here that are lighting a fire under a wave of discontent that is reflective of a growing global aversion to these captive programs.
 Every individual truly can make a difference, and the power is within each of us to choose whether to patronize such facilities.”
 Courtney, Local Campaigner